 In connection with the Company's purchase of GRW Bearings, the Company assumed responsibility for the environmental remediation of GRW's Rimpar, Germany facility.
-As part of the purchase price allocation, the Company accrued approximately ≤ 3.8 million for this remediation effort.
-A portion (≤ 0.3 million) of the accrual related to this property is included in other accruals and payables and the balance is included in other long-term liabilities.
-We are currently in the process of a Phase II assessment in order to better understand the extent of the environmental effort necessary to remediate the facility.
-Although it is reasonably possible that additional costs will be paid in connection with the resolution of this matter, the Company is unable to estimate the amount of such additional costs, if any, at this time.
+As part of the purchase price allocation, the Company accrued approximately $\leq$ 3.8 million for this remediation effort.
+A portion ( $\leq$ 0.3 million) of the accrual related to this property is included in other accruals and payables and the balance is included in other long-term liabilities.
+The Company is currently in the process of a Phase II assessment in order to better understand the extent of the environmental effort necessary to remediate the facility.
+The Company anticipates this assessment will be completed before the end of November 2016, at which time the Company will revise its estimate.
+Early indications suggest the environmental remediation activities will not be as significant as initially anticipated and, therefore, we may be recording a downward adjustment of the accrued liability upon completion of the assessment.
+An adjustment to this reserve would be a measurement-period adjustment to goodwill and would not have an impact on the Company's Consolidated Statement of Operations.